Black Panther surprised some analysts by destroying box office records in its opening weekend.

-As I’ve said before, every Marvel movie tells basically the same story.
+As I’ve shown before, every Marvel movie tells basically the same story.

-What tends to differ from movie to movie is the flaw that each hero must overcome.
+What tends to separate one Marvel hero from another are the specific flaws that each hero must overcome.

 And what’s interesting about Black Panther is that T’Challa is basically the composite of all three of Marvel’s current lead superheroes.

 - Iron Man / Tony Stark is a technologist who worries about how his inventions will affect the world

 - Thor is a boyish prince who struggles to lead his people after the death of his father, the king